Proper security requires a higher level of technical knowledge than ever before. Simply connecting to a high speed network poses many threats

 malicious programs.

-Backing Up Your Computer - the most important thing about your computer is the
+- Backing Up Your Data - the most important thing about your computer is the

 work you do on it.
 Here you can find the easiest and most secure ways to back up your data.